-Superior adhesion-The self-adhered membrane bonds firmly to the roof deck without heat or special adhesives.
+Easy to handle and apply-The self-adhesive membrane bonds firmly to the roof deck without heat or special adhesives.

-Ripcord is a unique, patented feature that makes Grace Ice & Water Shield® HT underlayment easier to apply by giving the applicator a split release on demand.
+Ripcord® split release on demand is a unique and patented feature that makes Grace Ice & Water Shield® roofing underlayment is easier to apply by giving the applicator the option to split the release liner in half.
 Faster application of the membrane in the straight-aways, as well as ease of membrane positioning in detailed areas (valleys, around dormers, etc.), are just some of the benefits.